 Recovering the Fat from Petroleum Ether: The several batches of the petroleum ether used for the purification of the biopolymer were collected together in a 1000 ml capacity beaker and left in the open air for 72 h, after which pet ether had evaporated leaving behind a semisolid mass which is fat.

 Percentage yield (%) = [final weight / initial weight] × 100.

 The relative percentage amount of each component was calculated by comparing its average peak area to the total areas.
-The mass-detector used in this analysis was Turbo-Mass Gold-Perkin-Elmer, and the software adopted to handle mass spectra and chromatograms was Agilent G1701 GC/MSD ChemStation and the library used was Agilent IO Libraries version 15.5.
+The mass-detector used in this analysis was Turbo-Mass Gold-Perkin-Elmer, and the software adapted to handle mass spectra and chromatograms was Agilent G1701 GC/MSD ChemStation, and the library used was Agilent IO Libraries version 15.5.

 FIG. 1: MASS SPECTRUM OF PHYTOCOMPONENTS IDENTIFIED BY GC-MS IN THE PETROLEUM ETHER EXTRACTS OF IGS

 TABLE 1: PHYTOCOMPONENTS AS IDENTIFIED IN THE IGS PETROLEUM ETHER EXTRACT BY GC-MS